Elle Schneider: Career

 Schneider has worked as a writer, director, and first and second unit cinematographer, mostly on short films and documentaries.
-She was one of several cinematographers on Jeffrey Schwarz's documentary feature I Am Divine, which premiered at the 2013 SXSW Film Festival and played at more than a dozen international film festivals.
-She was co-producer and director of photographer of 2014 film That Guy Dick Miller which also premiered at SXSW, and was programmed at RiverRun International Film Festival, Filmfest München, Mile High Horror Film Festival, Edinburgh International Film Festival, Sitges Film Festival, and MOTELx.
-Schneider also shot segments of Troma features Return to Nuke 'Em High Vol.1 and the upcoming Vol.2.
+She was one of several cinematographers on Jeffrey Schwarz's documentary feature I Am Divine, which premiered at the 2013 SXSW Film Festival.
+She was co-producer and director of photographer of 2014 film That Guy Dick Miller, which also premiered at SXSW.
+Schneider also shot segments of Return to Nuke 'Em High Volume 1.

 Short films Schneider has directed have played at festivals including the HollyShorts Film Festival, the San Diego Film Festival, the San Antonio Film Festival, and the Short Film Corner at the Cannes Film Festival.
-She has also directed commercials for Digital Bolex, and the music video for "Keep Talking" by Brooklyn band Gangstagrass, Emmy-nominated for the theme song to FX series Justified.
-The video features Joelle Carter, a lead actress on Justified, and was shot on the set of the show.
+She has also directed commercials promoting her own Digital Bolex company, and the music video for "Keep Talking" by Brooklyn band Gangstagrass, the song used as the theme song for the television series Justified; the video features Joelle Carter, a lead actress on Justified, and was shot on the set of the show.